Risk Awareness in HTN Planning: Sources and Effects of Uncertainty

 In each category, we further distinguish two types of sources of uncertainty, namely \textit{internal sources} and \textit{external sources}.
-Internal sources are those caused by the agent itself either due to uncertain behaviour of the agent, variable capabilities of the agent, or due to malfunctioning of the whole agent or parts of it.
+This categorisation is similar to that used in the context of AVs~\cite{azevedo2021internal}.
+While these sources are referred to as sources of risk in that context, we generalise the term and refer to them as sources of uncertainty.
+Internal sources are those caused by the agent itself.
+If the agent is an autonomous system, internal sources of uncertainty appear due to the varying reliability of the system or due to malfunctioning of the whole agent or parts of it.
+If the agent is a human being, these sources include the variable capabilities or irrationality of humans.
 The external sources, on the other hand, are sources of uncertainty caused by the environment surrounding the agent and independent of the agent's actions.
 Each type of source is further categorised into \textit{random sources} and \textit{regular sources}.
 Random sources of uncertainty are events that are stochastic, rare, and do not follow a pattern.
-Regular sources are conditions that follow some pattern and change all the time within the agent itself, in case of internal sources, or within the surrounding environment, in case of external sources.
-For illustrations of these sources, see~\ref{apx:case-studies}.
+Regular sources are conditions that follow some pattern and change all the time within the agent itself, in the case of internal sources, or within the surrounding environment, in the case of external sources.
+For illustrations of these sources, see~\ref{apx:case-studies}, where we present two examples of real-world domains that exhibit elements of uncertainty, namely smart homes and marine environments.

-The sources on uncertainty reported here are related to the uncertainty dimensions presented in~\cite{georgievski2016automated}.
-In particular, there are three dimensions of uncertainty: (1) unexpected events, which are the events that happen in exceptional and unpredictable situations, (2) actions contingencies, which can be either failures or timeouts, and (3) partial observability, which refers to the imperfectness and incompleteness of information about environment states.
+The sources of uncertainty reported here are related to the uncertainty dimensions presented in~\cite{georgievski2016automated}.
+In particular, there are three dimensions of uncertainty: (1) unexpected events, which are the events that happen in exceptional and unpredictable situations, (2) actions contingencies, which can be either failures or timeouts, and (3) partial observability, which refers to the imperfectness and incompleteness of information about environmental states.
 The first dimension is related to the random sources of uncertainty.
 The second and third dimensions, however, are relevant to all uncertainty sources in our categorisation.
 In particular, the sources of uncertainty, internal or external, can result in incomplete or imperfect information.
 Similarly, the failure of actions can be relevant to internal sources caused by the unreliability of the agent, or external sources, random or regular.